laandrad/Getting-and-Cleaning-Data-Course-Project/README.md

 [21] "total_acc_y_sd"  <br />
 [22] "total_acc_z_mean" "total_acc_z_sd"  <br />

-- 'wearables_summary.csv': This files includes the average of each variable for each activity and each subject.
+- 'wearables_summary.txt': This files includes the average of each variable for each activity and each subject.